 Overall, the analysis reveals that His Majesty King Abdullah II delivers impassioned speeches focusing on different themes that could contribute to the overall goal: spreading the culture of tolerance.
 He uses language very skillfully to convince the universal audience of the necessity of spreading tolerance through acting constructively.
-His ideologies are represented in his speeches as a way to implement his "ambitious, progressive vision for the nation based on political openness, economic and social development and the values of peace and tolerance taught by Islam."
+His ideologies are represented in his speeches as a way to implement his "ambitious, progressive vision for the nation based on political openness, economic and social development and the values of peace and tolerance taught by Islam."4

 The analysis uncovers the underlying ideologies that support his vision of spreading tolerance: thought tolerance, social tolerance, religious tolerance, and racial tolerance.
 All these types of ideologies involve accepting and understanding the possibility that other people hold different beliefs, accepting the harmonious coexistence with these people, and believing in diversity, which could in turn lead to a better peaceful and tolerant world.
 It is evident that the titles selected for the speeches imply insights into his ideology of spreading peace and tolerance through collaboration from all over the world, one of which is explicitly titled to show that King Abdullah II received an award for his great efforts in spreading peace.
 The three speeches underpin enhancing the principles of the culture of tolerance, which are acceptance, dialogue, diversity, openness, equality of human beings, mercy, and respect for the dignity of all people who hold different attitudes and beliefs.
+Overall, this research holds implications for how language can be used to promote the values of peace, tolerance, and mutual respect.